ppedemon/waes-ta/README.md

     IDs, it makes sense to [use the `PUT` method](https://stackoverflow.com/questions/630453/put-vs-post-in-rest) with upsert semantics for resource creation.
 This is exactly what I'm doing in my implementation.
-* **Base64 Data must be decoded before comparing:** Due to padding two different data blobs can end up having base64 encoding with equal length.
+* **Base64 Data must be decoded before comparing:** Due to padding two different data blobs can end up having base64 encodings with equal length.
 It would be very unnatural for the Rest API to report equal length and a list of differences when the original sides to compare were actually of different length.
 Therefore the compare endpoint decodes base64 data to byte arrays before comparing.
 * **Comparison IDs don't have to be globally unique:** It would be too restrictive to ask users to provide